Keurig has a long history of making coffee, from the first-ever classic Keurig to newer models with premium features for brewing delicious Joe.

-The first version of Keurig models was Keurig 1.0, and Keurig 2.0 was a short-lived version of Keurig that resisted access to unlicensed k-cup pods.
+Keurig 2.0 was a short-lived series of Keurig that resisted access to unlicensed K-cup pods.

 What is Keurig 2.0?

-Keurig 2.0 is a brewing system that features K-cup pod scanning technology, that resists the usage of unlicensed Keurig pods, also has great built-in additional features that brew more cups at a time, and you have more control and functionality in hand.
+Keurig 2.0 coffee makers feature K-cup pod scanning technology that prevents the use of unlicensed Keurig pods and have modern built-in features that brew more cups at once and allow you to control the brewing process.

-You can adjust the coffee brewing temperature to get your optimal extraction and also you can change the strength at which it will brew.
+You can adjust the coffee brewing temperature to get your optimal extraction and also you can change the strength of the coffee.

-Keurig gains great popularity in terms of manufacturing great coffee machines, however, this growing popularity gives rise to many companies producing unlicensed K Cup pods.
-However, licensing has not been a problem since the K Cup patent expired many years ago.
+Keurig has gained great popularity in terms of manufacturing great coffee machines, however, this growing popularity gives rise to many companies producing unlicensed K-Cup pods.

 How does Keurig 2.0 work?